THWillert/ExifTool2WebPMux/README.md

 # ExifTool2WebPMux
 Command line utility (wrapper) to write WebP metadata with ExifTool and WebPMux.

+## This tool is deprecated
+ExifTool V 12.46: Added WEBP write support

 ## Installation
 In the same path or directory like ExifTool.exe and WebPMux.exe